Dokin vs Whalesync: which sync tool fits your workflow?

 - You're syncing Notion to something other than Google Sheets (Airtable, Webflow, Postgres)

-- Your budget allows $49+/month and two-way is worth the price
+- Your budget allows $49+/month and the broader scope is worth it

 Consider a third option: Sync2Sheets

-If your only goal is 'Notion to Google Sheets, real-time, without paying premium prices,' Sync2Sheets is purpose-built for that exact use case.
-Real-time Notion-to-Sheets via Notion's official webhooks (not polling like Dokin), opt-in write-back through editable columns, page creation, and block updates (covers common two-way patterns without Whalesync's price), and live Notion dashboards driven by Sheets cells (neither Dokin nor Whalesync does this).
+If your only goal is 'Notion to Google Sheets, real-time, in both directions, without paying premium prices,' Sync2Sheets is purpose-built for that exact use case.
+Full real-time 2-way sync with a per-column direction picker (matches Whalesync on 2-way, beats Dokin's one-way only), real-time via Notion's official webhooks and Google Drive events (beats Dokin's polling), and live Notion dashboards driven by Sheets cells (neither Dokin nor Whalesync does this).
 Starts at $12/month.
-Official Notion integration, 175,000+ installs.
+Official Notion integration, 184,000+ installs.

 Frequently asked questions